 The latest submitted draft of the paper does not contain a Figure 4 nor a Figure 5 and you may have meant to refer to Tables 4 and 5.
 In our response, we justify our choices over both the tables and figures.

-We feel that Figure 3 is quite useful to visually capture how the effects of the policy change over time after its initial implementation.
+We feel that Figure 4 of our latest draft is quite useful to visually capture how the effects of the policy change over time after its initial implementation.
 This issue was raised by a reviewer in a previous round to understand better the argument surrounding clemency, learning, enforcement, and other issues expected to vary over time.

 If, by listing three figures, you are also referring to Figures 1 and 2 in the paper, we could create those using parameters from the full model, rather than simple histograms.
 The sequence of analysis in our paper progresses from very basic analysis to a richer model and many researchers appear to prefer this storyline.
 We do see the merit of starting with a single, rich model and then showing all results but, with this approach, readers would be left with the question: What happens if you inspect the data without the model you have chosen?
 The first two Figures and Table 2, with simple counts of tickets, address this question.

 As for the tables, we originally included Table 3 to include pooled regression results, as policymakers may be interested in the overall effectiveness of the legislation.
 We also included Table 4 to pool the results by age group.
 We agree that it is not necessary to show the results of these misspecified models and we proceed directly to Table 5, now called Table 3, which presents the results from the separate estimates by gender.
+We exclude the tables of pooled regressions from the current version of the paper.

 d. **Even more importantly, it is not clear to me exactly what model is being estimated in tables 6 or 7.
 For clarity, it would be good to write down this equation explicitly